tripal/tripal_doc/docs/dev_guide/module_dev/buddies/buddy_values.rst

 This method prevents ambiguity when a buddy handles more than one table, and different tables may have the same column name, such as ``db.name`` and ``cv.name``.

+Any or all input values can be also be passed in using a ChadoBuddyRecord, using the key `buddy_record` in the values array.

 Chado Buddy Output Values
 ---------------------------